 This is a small house designed to be prefabricated and used as a weekend retreat in a larger landscape, along the movement of the ‘tiny house’.
 Large openings on all four sides take advantage of views and allow for natural cross-ventilation.
 The large deck emerges from one side to act as an extension of the indoor space.

-This is a new single-level, 2600 square foot home in the Awbrey Park neighborhood of Bend.
-Designed to fit into the sloping lot and grab views to the east and north, the home is organized around a central courtyard, which gathers ample natural light for each area of the home.
+This is a new 3000 square foot home in the Tetherow neighborhood of Bend.
+Designed to fit into the sloping lot and grab views to the west, the home features a great room opening onto a deck for excellent indoor/outdoor living.

 The goal of this project was to seamlessly add a new master bedroom to a craftsman style home, while repurposing space within the existing house for a new master bathroom and computer room.
 Additional upgrades were made to the kitchen and an existing bathroom, and the entire home was rewired with new solar panels added at the roof.